PARTICIPATION IN THE PAROUSIA

 God has called the saints to the throne of glory:

-Even when we were dead in sins, hath quickened us [hath made us alive] together with Christ, (by grace ye are saved;) And hath raised us up together, and made us sit together in heavenly places in Christ: (Ephesians 2:5,6)
+and raised us up together, and made us sit together in the heavenly places in Christ Jesus, (Ephesians 2:5,6)

 This is a powerful statement from the Holy Spirit.
 It emphasizes the role election and grace play in our salvation.
 Here is portrayed our being raised in Christ to a position far above every other spiritual ruler or personage.